madkins23/go-slog/internal/scoring/axis/doc/bench-doc.md

 Where the `weight(result)` comes from the predefined table shown above and to the right.
 There is currently no weighting by test, all tests are considered equal.

+#### Scores

+Multiple scores are generated for each handler.
+The _main_ (or "default") score is shown in the data tables with the column header **Score** with an associated checkbox.
+The checkbox can be used to show several other "score" columns, as follows:

+* `Default` (**Score**)
+  This is the score that is shown in the overall chart at the top of the page in the column labeled **Benchmarks**.
+  The default score is the average of the `By Test` and `By Data` scores.
+* `By Test`
+  This score is calculated by rolling up scores calculated per test.
+* `By Data`
+  This score is calculated by rolling up scores calculated per data item.
+* `Original`
+  This is the "original" score which has been overtaken by newer code.
+  The `Original` score is within 5% of `by Data` value.